DaffaFirtiyan/Mock-Sales-Analysis/README.md

 - As a sales representative, I want a detailed overview of internet sales per product so that I can follow up on my products that sell the most.
 The acceptance criteria include a dashboard that allows me to filter data for each product.
 - As a sales manager, I want a dashboard overview of internet sales so that I can follow sales over time against budget.
 The acceptance criteria include a dashboard with graphs and KPIs that compare against budget.

+# *E*TL
+I'm going to use Microsoft SQL Server Management Studio to extract the information we need and put it into a CSV file that we can load up to PowerBI later on.
+I've started by identifying the relevant tables from the AdventureWorks database.
+After comparing the business requirements with the available tables, I've narrowed it down to 7 tables that we need to export data from: DimCustomer, DimGeography, DimDate, DimProduct, DimProductCategory, DimProductSubCategory and FactInternetSales.
+These tables will give us the data we need to create informative reports and visualizations.

+## Date Table
+To prepare the data, I have selected the necessary rows and modified the names accordingly.
+Specifically, I have included a row of abbreviated month names using the LEFT function and filtered the data to only include records from 2019 onwards.

+## Customer Table
+Same with the Date table, I've only selected the necessary rows.
+I've used the CASE, WHEN, THEN, END function to combine the FirstName and LastName columns into one FullName column.
+To get more information on our customers' locations, I joined the DimGeography table to obtain their city data

+## Product Table
+There's a bit more complexity in this table compared to the previous ones.
+I joined the table with ProductCategory and ProductSubCategory to obtain the ProductCategoryName and ProductSubCategoryName, respectively.
+Additionally, I used the ISNULL function to replace any NULL values in the status row with "Outdated."

+## Internet Sales Table
+This table is fairly straightforward.
+To meet our business requirement, I applied a filter to only include data that is within a two-year window from the date of extraction.
+This ensures that we are only working with relevant and up-to-date data.